ProseMirror/website/pages/guide/collab.md

 the unconfirmed steps that the editor has and passes them to `receiveSteps`.

-It also listens for the authority's `"newSteps"` event, and when that fires, fetches the steps it did not have yet, and pushes them into the editor with the [`receive`](##Collab.receive) method.
+It also adds a listener to the authority's `onNewSteps` array, and when that is called, fetches the steps it did not have yet, and pushes them into the editor with the [`receive`](##Collab.receive) method.

 When a set of steps gets rejected by the authority, they will remain unconfirmed until, supposedly soon after, we receive new steps from